 4) Triple track at grade from Hua Mark to Lad Krabang -> 40 m wide

-5) Elevated double track from Land Krabanag to NBIA and then going underground
+5) Elevated double track from Land Krabanag to NBIA and then going underground at the Main Terminal

 The Study budget for this route is 156 million baht.

 Earlier: Green light for seven mass transit lines - translated and summarized from Manager Daily, February 24, 2004

 Earlier: Traffic Policy Office reveals 900 billion baht package - translated and summarized from Prachachart Thurakij, February 12-14, 2004

 Traffic Policy Office attempts to take over transit planning from Bangkok city hall - translated and summarized from Matichon and Dailynews, February 19, 2004

 [Ed.: This page might also be useful: Thai government acronyms]